daya6489/SmartEDA/Paper/paper.md

 # ....  with 10 more columns such as max, mean, median,
 # ...
 SD, CV, IQR, Skewness, Kurtosis and more.
 ```
-We will now check for the summary of categorical variables namely, ShelveLoc, Urban and US.
+We will now check for the summary of categorical variables, namely, ShelveLoc, Urban, and US.

 ```r
 > ExpCTable(Carseats)